rintnetwork/front-end/src/content/whitepaper/index.md

 What if we could flatten these roles?
 What if users of social networks possessed a real stake in the networks they participate in?
 What if we could align incentives for all parties and create a network that naturally promotes behaviours that benefit all participants?

-With the issuance of the the Reyna Network Token ('RNT'), we create a Users-as-Stakeholders network, allowing the behaviour of the network and its software, to become aligned with the interests of its Users.
+With the issuance of the the Reyna Limited Token ('REY'), we create a Users-as-Stakeholders network, allowing the behaviour of the network and its software, to become aligned with the interests of its Users.

-The Reyna Network Token is required for certain features of the client.
+The Reyna Limited Token is required for certain features of the client.
 In addition, it enables users to steer the direction of development and influence how the network evolves over time.
 A benefit of this model is the network efects it creates.
-Just as Facebook shifted our social attention to build network efects on its closed platform, the Reyna Network Token will leverage our economic attention to build the network efect of an open platform.
+Just as Facebook shifted our social attention to build network efects on its closed platform, the Reyna Limited Token will leverage our economic attention to build the network efect of an open platform.

 We believe that cryptoeconomic systems will have even stronger pull than the social ones.
 Our survival instincts, which heavily influence our economic interests, are stronger than purely social ones, thus leading to faster adoption of Binance Smart Chain and tokens as technologies.